 Your tour commences at 9:15am from outside the Main Entrance of the World Museum, William Brown Street, Liverpool, L3 8EN.

-We will take you to places in Yorkshire you thought didn’t (or couldn’t) exist and your driver & tour escort will keep you fully informed and advised as to points of interest and general knowledge regarding the ever-changing panoramic views.
+We will take you to places in Yorkshire you thought didn’t (or couldn’t) exist and your driver and tour escort will keep you fully informed and advised as to points of interest and general knowledge regarding the ever-changing panoramic views.

-This Yorkshire sightseeing tour has been carefully routed and planned with your driver tailoring the day to suit the weather, atmosphere and ambiance of the general group on board.
+This Yorkshire Adventure sightseeing tour has been carefully routed and planned with your driver tailoring the day to suit the weather, atmosphere and ambiance of the general group on board.
 This makes every tour unique, special and memorable and allows you to partake in as much (or little) as you feel comfortable with.
 You will never be put under any commitment or pressure to do anything that you don’t wish to.

-- Yorkshire has many wonderful landmarks to offer those who are willing to go searching and our next stop, Hardraw Force, is one of those landmarks.
+Yorkshire has many wonderful landmarks to offer those who are willing to go searching and our next stop, Hardraw Force, is one of those landmarks.
 Movie lovers may recognise the location from a very famous 1991 Blockbuster.
 Marvel at the UK’s highest single drop waterfall (30m or 100ft) with splash pool and natural “amphitheatre” style surroundings.
 This beautiful setting is now home to an annual music competition for brass bands as well as other folk music concerts throughout the year chosen for the excellent acoustics offered by the location. (optional viewing with a £2.50 entrance fee).